richardsondx/checkmate/memory-docs/progress.md

 ✅ Filter function for .ts, .js, .tsx, .jsx file extensions ✅ Added directory extraction utilities
 ✅ Created CLI commands for listing files and directories

+## Step 6 - Spec generator
+✅ Created src/lib/specs.ts for spec generation and parsing ✅ Implemented slug generation from feature descriptions ✅ Created generateSpec() to create Markdown files in checkmate/specs/ ✅ Added parseSpec() function to extract requirements from specs ✅ Added functions to list and find specs
+✅ Command-line interface for 'gen' and 'specs' commands ✅ Support for CHECKMATE_EDIT=1 to open editor after generation